shaofengzhu/carolineintern/plan/readme.md

 4. Watch video "PyTorch Image Segmentation Tutorial with U-NET: everything from scratch baby", https://www.youtube.com/watch?v=IHq1t7NxS8k, this is the **most important** one and we will follow the tutorial to finish the project.
 The author also published the code at the github https://github.com/aladdinpersson/Machine-Learning-Collection/tree/master/ML/Pytorch/image_segmentation/semantic_segmentation_unet.
 We **do** need to understand most of the core code.

+5. We will also use `torch.save()`, `torch.load()`, `model.dict_state()` API to save the model.
+Those API are explained in the "PyTorch Tutorial 17 - Saving and Loading Models", https://www.youtube.com/watch?v=9L9jEOwRrCg&list=PLqnslRFeH2UrcDBWF5mfPGpqQDSta6VK4&index=17 .
+Please watch the video to understand how the API will be used.

+6. To understand U-Net algorithm, you could watch "U-NET Paper Walkthrough", https://www.youtube.com/watch?v=oLvmLJkmXuc

 For the project, we will follow the tutorial "PyTorch Image Segmentation Tutorial with U-NET: everything from scratch baby", but modify it based on our training data.
 We could also simplify it a little bit.

 ### Some basic PyTorch and Image APIs